-INDUSTRY CLINICAL STUDY BUDGETS
+INDUSTRY CLINICAL STUDY FINANCIAL ACCOUNT CLOSE OUT

 Because most industry initiated clinical trials are fixed price awards, the University will be paid for services rendered, regardless of how much of the funds are expensed.
 The terms of the contract allow for the residual balances in these accounts to vest with the University.
 In order to properly account for expenditures associated with the clinical trial, the FMS account associated with a clinical study must be closed out once the research is complete at the University.

-Once the CRFA team receives the signed approvals they will then perform the necessary journal entries to transfer the residual balance to the appropriate residual accounts for spend down.
+- CRFA Submits Journal In FMS: Once the above steps have been completed (as applicable), CRFA will then perform the necessary journal entries to transfer the residual balance to the appropriate residual accounts for spend down.

 - Submit IRB Closeout Report

 - Perform a review of the financial account

 - Complete the “Clinical Research Account Close Out Form”

 - Obtain necessary signatures on the “Clinical Research Account Close Out Form”.